esa/pagmo/doc/sphinx/tutorials/multi_objective_transformation.rst

 Multi-objective transformation
 =======================================================================
-The multi-objective transformation is a technique to solve constrained problem by transforming the initial problem into a multi-objective problem.
-In this tutorial, we are going to solve a constrained problem using this technique.
+The multi-objective transformation is a technique to solve constrained problem by transforming the initial single (or multi) objective constrained problem into a multi-objective unconstrained problem with the number of objectives equal to the sum of the number of objectives and the number of constraints.
+In this tutorial, we are going to solve a single objective constrained problem using this technique.

 Method
 ##########
-The multi-objective transformation consists in treating each constraints of a constrained problem as objectives of a multi-objective problem, the first objective being the cost function by itself.
+The multi-objective transformation consists in treating each constraints of a constrained optimization problem as objectives of a multi-objective problem, the first objective(s) being the cost function(s) itself.
 Three different implementation of this method are available in PaGMO/PyGMO.

-The first one called OBJ_CSTRS splits all the constraints into different objectives.
-The second one called OBJ_CSTRSVIO has two objectives, the first one is the function to optimize and the second objective is the sum of the constraints.
-The third one has three objectives, the first one is the objective function, the second the sum of inequality constraints and the third one the sum of equality constraints.
+The first one called OBJ_CSTRS splits all the constraints into different objectives, generating a problem with *nobj+m* objectives (where *nobj* is the number of objectives and *m* is the numbe rof constraints).
+The second one called OBJ_CSTRSVIO has *nobj+1* objectives, the first nobj are the objective functions to be optimized and the last objective is the sum of the constraints violations.
+The third methodology has *nobj+2* objectives, the first nobj are the objective functions, the second is the sum of inequality constraints violation and the third one is the sum of equality constraints violation.

 In all cases, when a constraint is satisfied, the associated objective is either a measure of the number of the violated constraints, if at least one constraint is violated, or the objective function by itself.
 That way, each objectives commonly helps to reduce